• Skip to main content

 Citizenship of multiple countries was once seen as the preserve of the rich and the famous.
 Today, more and more people from all walks of life recognize the benefit of dual citizenship or triple citizenship.
 Check out our blog on Dual Citizenship here to understand all the benefits.

 There are a limited amount of programs that offer direct citizenship.
 Significantly, these programs provide full citizenship and a passport as a direct result of the investment.
-There are no qualifying residency periods before you can apply for citizenship and a passport.
+There are no qualifying residency periods before applying for citizenship and a passport.
 Countries that offer genuine Citizenship by Investment programs can be categorized as follows:

 Leading Citizenship by investment opportunities